 Windows system historically choose the first approach: starting from Win2000, Microsoft include an on-line defragmenter for NTFS volumes.
 Linux filesystems historically choose the second path: all the benchmarked filesystems integrate some non-fragmenting logic and, until recently, not all filesystems had an on-line or even off-line defragmenter.

-While two years ago only xfs had a stable, widely distributed online defragmenter, now the situation is way better, as both ext4 and btrfs have stable defraggers that are included in most (if not all) distributions.
+While a year ago only xfs had a stable, widely distributed online defragmenter, now the situation is way better, as both ext4 and btrfs have stable defraggers that are included in most (if not all) distributions.

 So, how these filesystems behave regarding fragmentation?
-Let's see a simple, common task: untar the Linux kernel.
+Let's start with a simple, common task: untar the Linux kernel.
 This operation sequentially creates over 36000 files: